Naoghuman/articles/SokubanFX/01_Setup-the-project.md

-In this section I will explain how to download the project template [Project-Template-afterburnerfx-Naoghuman] and then after installation into the [NetBeans IDE] how to tweak it for the new requirements for the game `SokubanFX`.
+In this section I will explain how to download the project template [Project-Template-afterburnerfx-Naoghuman] and then after installation into the [NetBeans IDE] or another from you preferred IDE how to tweak it for the new requirements for the game `SokubanFX`.

 A demo from the minimal project template can be found under https://github.com/Naoghuman/Project-Templates/releases/tag/v0.1.0.
-* Unzip the `zip` file to a folder from your choose and doubleclick on the `jar` file.
+* Unzip the `zip` file to a folder from your choose and doubleclick the `jar` file.

 <br />
 ##### Download the project template<a name="DownloadTemplate" />

-There are two possiblilities to `included` the project template into your [NetBeans IDE]:
+There are two possiblilities to `included` the project template into your preferred IDE &#40;for me that is [NetBeans IDE]&#41;:

 a) Download the `source code` from https://github.com/Naoghuman/Project-Templates/releases/tag/v0.1.0.
 * Unzip the source code to your workspace and open the project within the [NetBeans IDE].